WLCB/archive/pages/Projects/metzerott_formatted.md

 "Under the Commune," said Karl Metzerott, with an added bitterness derived from his own personal aggrievement, "Leppel would be alive and an honored citizen."

-"I don't know," said Dora doubtfully."That man in Washington, you know, says that the machine would not pay.
+"I don't know," said Dora doubtfully.
+"That man in Washington, you know, says that the machine would not pay.
 Would the Commune adopt a machine that would not pay?"

 "It would pay, under the Commune," replied Karl; but as this point belonged to the domain of the unprovable, Dora did not argue upon it.